rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-07-29-3b689b4c2218571b-extension-in-timelines-for-implementation-of-safer-participation-of-retail-inves.md

 source: bse
 stocks: []
 tags:
-- algorithmic-trading
-- retail-investors
+- algo-trading
-- timeline-extension
+- extension
 - implementation
+- retail-investor
-- sebi-circular
+- sebi
 title: Extension in timelines for implementation of Safer Participation of Retail Investors in Algorithmic Trading
 ---